matrix-org/matrix-spec-proposals/drafts/general_api.rst

 When a client sends a request, they can include an "action ID" so that they can match up the event in the event stream to the request which they made.
-This ID is created by the client, and MUST be a monotonically increasing integer for that client.
-This ID serves as a transaction ID for idempotency as well as a sequence ID for ordering actions performed in parallel by that client.
+This ID is created by the client.
+This ID serves as a transaction ID for idempotency as well as a marker to match the response when it appears in the event stream.
 Events for actions performed by a client in that client's event stream will include the action ID the client submitted when making the request.
 The action ID will *not* appear in other client's event streams.

-Action IDs are optional and are only needed by clients that retransmit their requests, or display local echo, or allow the submission of multiple requests in parallel.
+Action IDs are optional and are only needed by clients that retransmit their requests or display local echo.
 An example of a client which may not need the use of action IDs includes bots which operate using basic request/responses in a synchronous fashion.

+A client may wish to send multiple actions in parallel.
+The send event APIs support sending multiple events in a batch.

 Inviting a user ``[ONGOING]``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~